Restaurants on St. Martin and St. Maarten -

 International cuisine.
 Open for lunch & dinner.
 A good place for Happy Hour or a casual evening out.
 Enjoy the fully stocked bar and the cocktails at this casual place and sit outside enjoying the fine Caribbean weather.
 Greenhouse offers two-for-one drinks at Happy Hour, which makes it a good deal.
 Their menu features steak, ribs, fish etc., yet in terms of quality, we prefer their drinks!!!

 (721) 542 1645

 Philipsburg.
 Boardwalk, next to St. Rose Arcade

-Another excellent option for a low-key lunch, or early evening out on the Boardwalk.
+An option for a low-key lunch or early night out on the Boardwalk.
 Lunch specials from around $15 on.
 Reasonably priced dinner menu.
-Live band on some Friday nights.
+Live band on some nights.